AlexaCRM/alexacrm.github.io/integration-cds/custom-forms.md

 permalink: /integration-cds/custom-forms/
 ---

-<p class="lead">Design forms with Twig and HTML and capture submissions into your Dataverse Integration organization.</p>
+<p class="lead">Design forms with Twig and HTML and capture submissions into your Dataverse instance.</p>

 ## Introduction